znrm/dots/README.md

 ### Interface

 ### Simulator

 The simulator consists of three classes (Vector, Particle, and State) that handle varying levels of the system complexity.

-Vector is a simple and highly optimized object that represents a 2D vector.
-It includes all of the necessary vector operations underlying 2D particle motion such as adding, scaling, normalizing, and finding distances.
+`Vector`: simple and highly optimized, it represents a 2D vector and includes all of the necessary vector operations underlying 2D particle motion.
+Commonly used methods include adding, scaling, normalizing, and finding distances.
+Most vector operations are extremely simple, and adhere to patterns that are JIT optimization-friendly.

+Vector operations can be chained

 ```js
 class Vector {